 The cost of going with Plan B is the difference in interest between what the savings account earns and what the loan charges.
 If the student loan interest rate is 6% and the savings account earns 2%, the borrower is behind by 4%.
 A Plan B account with a balance of $1,000 would “cost” the borrower $40 per year.
 (Using that $1,000 in savings the borrower earns $20 per year, but because the loan balance is $1,000 higher than what it would have otherwise been, the student loan will generate an extra $60 of interest, hence a $40 cost to Plan B.)

 A borrower could get aggressive and invest some or all of the Plan B funds.
-If the borrower is able to earn an a return equal to the student loan interest rates, then the borrower breaks even.
+If the borrower can earn a return equal to the student loan interest rates, then the borrower breaks even.
 However, any investment comes with risk, so the borrower could end up much worse off.

 A side benefit of having a Plan B account is that the funds are available in case of an emergency.